 The Guide helps you learn about the requirements you will have to fulfill to earn your bachelor's degree.
-These requirements are prescribed by four sources: the University of California system, the Berkeley campus, your college or school, and your major.
+These requirements are prescribed by four sources: the University of California system, the Berkeley campus, your college or school, and your major and, if applicable, a minor.
 All are summarized in the tabs to the right.
 For detailed requirements of your specific program, please see the Major Requirements tab on your program's page in this Guide.
 Please confirm degree plans with an adviser to be sure that degree requirements are being met in a timely manner